 Direct costs include spending on personnel, server capacity and infrastructure, and other running costs, such as rents.
 A full business plan would need to be developed.
-Initial calculations for a 200m2 office in a central location, five highly qualified data scientists, three contractual lawyers, and three management positions, as well as administrative support staff, plus server capacity and other infrastructure costs amount to about NIS 12 million annually.
+Initial calculations for a 200m2 office in a central location, five highly qualified data scientists, three contractual lawyers, and three management positions, as well as administrative support staff, plus server capacity and other infrastructure costs amount to about 12 million NIS annually.

 Risks include the misuse of data, such as travel-route profiling of individuals and the commodification of data without consent; the development of an undesirable data monopoly and resulting antitrust concerns; and the abuse of integrated data for political purposes, especially, but not only, by authoritarian regimes.
-For example, if people feel and are constantly tracked in their movements, governments and business can easily socially control entire populations21.
+For example, if people feel and are constantly tracked in their movements, governments and business can easily socially control entire populations25.
 The metric to maintain here is data privacy, i.e. the fundamental right of personal protection as related to data use.
 This is, however, not only about individual rights, but also about the potential for mass manipulation by algorithmic structures.
 Hence, the protection of autonomy may be the more encompassing notion to be aspired to.

 With the advancement in the location tracking capabilities of mobile devices, data privacy and autonomy concerns are becoming more pressing.
 Location data is some of the most sensitive data being collected.
-A list of potentially sensitive professional and personal information includes the identity of the user, their home address, individual interests as well as significant events, such as participation in demonstrations or a visit to an abortion clinic or church.
-In fact, just four spatio-temporal points, approximate places and times, are enough to uniquely identify 95% of 1.5 million people in a mobility database - even when the resolution of the dataset is low22.
+A list of potentially sensitive professional and personal information includes the identity With the advancement in the location tracking capabilities of mobile devices, data privacy and autonomy concerns are becoming more pressing.
+Location data is some of the most sensitive data being collected. of the user, their home address, individual interests as well as significant events, such as participation in demonstrations or a visit to an abortion clinic or church.
+In fact, just four spatio-temporal points, approximate places and times, are enough to uniquely identify 95% of 1.5 million people in a mobility database - even when the resolution of the dataset is low26.
 Therefore, even coarse or blurred datasets provide little anonymity.